 The Zimmerman second-degree murder trial brought Florida's stand your ground law to public attention, and it appeared to play a significant role in the prosecution's initial decision not to file charges (the police and the prosecutor apparently believed that the defense would be raised, and that the prosecution would not be able to overcome it).
 But from that point on, the defense did not invoke it -- they did not ask for a pre-trial hearing, nor did they ask the jury to consider it.
-Rather, the defense relied on being able to convince the jury that the victim was the agressor and had pinned the defendant to the ground, where he was pummeling him, when the defendant shot him.
+Rather, the defense relied on being able to convince the jury that the victim was the aggressor and had pinned the defendant to the ground, where he was pummeling him, when the defendant shot him.
 In this version of events, the option of escape was not a factor, so invoking the stand your ground defense wasn't necessary (remember, the hallmark of the stand your ground defense is that a defendant need not retreat even when a safe avenue of retreat is apparent).
 Instead, the defense relied on the classic definition of self defense: A reasonable response to life-threatening behavior by someone else.
-(You can read more about the Zimmerman case in The George Zimmerman Verdict.)

 If you are charged with a crime of violence against another person, such as assault or battery, and you believe you were defending yourself or another person, you should consult with an experienced attorney who is familiar with the criminal law in your state.
 Even a misdemeanor charge of assault or battery can significantly impact your life.
 You could be sentenced to time in jail or prison and placed on probation or parole.
 A conviction for this type of crime also becomes part of your permanent record.
 Employers and landlords now regularly run background checks on potential employees and tenants; a conviction for a violent crime could cause an employer to reject you or a landlord to decline to rent to you.
 An attorney can investigate and analyze your case and determine whether the facts support a claim of self-defense according to your state's laws.